 Expert Packing Tips for Your Next Cruise

 Walking – Cruise excursions can require quite a bit of walking.
-If you are looking for something a bit more stylish than your running shoes, try these packable sneakers from Plae.
-They are lightweight, fit like a glove, and designed to compress flat so they won’t take up much room in your suitcase.
-Plus they are waterproof making them the perfect shoes for a cruise.
+If you are looking for something a bit more stylish than your running shoes, try these lifestyle sneakers from New Balance.
+They are lightweight, unbelievably comfortable and look great with just about everything.

-I have finally found a reasonably priced designer with dresses that make me feel pretty.
-Eliza J makes fabulous, feminine dresses that are perfect dinner onboard a cruise.
+I have finally found a reasonably-priced designer with dresses that make me feel pretty.
+Eliza J makes fabulous, feminine dresses that are perfect for dinners onboard a cruise.
 Their fit and flare maxi dresses look good on just about everyone and are easy to pack.
 Simply steam out any wrinkles once you arrive.

 How to Pack for a Cruise

-Luggage – I have several carry-on bags but the one I use the most is my Delsey 21″ Expandable Spinner.
-This hard-sided suitcase has spinner wheels which makes it glide effortlessly through the airport.
+Luggage – I have several carry-on bags.
+However, the one I use the most is my Delsey 21″ Expandable Spinner.
+This hard-sided suitcase has spinner wheels which make it glide effortlessly through the airport.
 I feel like sometimes I walk a million miles connecting from one terminal to the next.
 It also expands just in case I buy a few things while I am cruising.